-The U.N recently extended the mission in Darfur for another year, despite a report released at the end of July that painted a grim picture of the security situation there.
+The United Nations has extended its mission in Darfur for another year, despite a report released at the end of July that painted a grim picture of the security situation there.
 It found that violence in the region has increased over the previous year.

-May of 2010 was the deadliest month in Darfur since the U.N. mission deployed there in 2007.
+May 2010 was the deadliest month in Darfur since the U.N. mission deployed there in 2007.

-The conflict has been marked by widespread atrocities, including the murder of civilians and the rape of women and girls.
+The conflict has been marked by widespread atrocities, including the murders of civilians and the rapes of women and girls.